Starship flight test 10: Mission profile

 The mission profile for Flight 10 was nearly identical to that of Flight 9, sharing most of the same objectives.
 Booster 16 performed a directional flip during stage separation and tested an engine-out landing burn scenario.
-For this test, one of the center engines was intentionally disabled and replaced with an engine from the middle ring of ten.
+For this test, one of the three center engines was intentionally disabled, and a backup engine from the middle ring of ten successfully performed in its stead.
 One of the booster's engines shut down shortly after launch, and it did not relight for the boostback or landing burns.
 After completing its landing burn, the booster briefly hovered over the water before cutting power and splashing into the Gulf of Mexico, where it exploded on impact.
 The descent used a less aggressive angle of attack than that flown by Booster 14-2 during the previous mission, which had been identified as a factor in 14-2's breakup.
 Future booster re-entries will also follow a shallower descent profile.

 Ship 37 carried and deployed eight Starlink mass simulators and conducted a brief in-space Raptor engine relight test over Africa.
-Ten minutes later, during re-entry at T+00:47:00 and an altitude of approximately 90 km, an explosion potentially originating from the engine chill lines occurred within the engine compartment, severely damaging Ship 37's aft skirt. it was later determined that this was caused by blocked engine chill lines and a subsequent combustion event.
+Ten minutes later, during re-entry at T+00:47:00 and an altitude of approximately 90 km, an explosion potentially originating from the engine chill lines occurred within the engine compartment, severely damaging Ship 37's aft skirt.
+It was later determined that this was caused by blocked engine chill lines and a subsequent combustion event.
 Despite this, and some burn-through at the inner trailing edge of the aft flaps, Ship 37 survived re-entry.
 After completing its objectives, the ship performed a landing flip and briefly hovered over the Indian Ocean before tipping over into the water, where it exploded on impact.
 The splashdown was performed within the planned zone and captured on video by a pre-positioned buoy.